Taweilo/diabetes-prediction/README.md

 Badge [source](https://shields.io/)

  <img src="https://meddo.in/blog/wp-content/uploads/2020/09/onpage_Book-diagnostic-test-online-1024x575.jpeg" width="1000" height="450">
-This project will follow the BA workflow to tackle red wine business issues using data mining techniques.
-A red wine retailer imports wine and sells it to customers.
-Thus, it needs to predict the wine quality for the business when importing.
-Via machine learning techniques, we can classify and predict the quality in advance.
-By evaluating the model performance, we can make better decisions and thus maximize profits in advance.
+This project will follow the Business Analysis (BA) workflow to address diabetes diagnosis using data mining techniques.
+By leveraging modeling, we aim to classify and predict the disease based on input features.
+The health industry can consult this model for more informed decision-making.
-Overall, the Radom Forest classification model maximizes profits the most.
-Considering the non-ml and ml model, ml model always performs better than the non-ml model under different true positive rate conditions.

-### Repository structure

 ```
 ├── Image